ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 layout: post
 title:  "A simple backprop explanation"
 date:   2016-01-05
+description: "A step by step beginner explanation of the backprop algorithm in order to train neural networks."
 ---
 ## Abstract##
 The goal of this article is to provide a simple and easy to understand explanation of the backpropagation algorithm.
 It is used to train different types of artificial neural networks.
 In this article, we will focus on [multi-layer perceptron networks][1].
 It is the basis on which more advanced deep learning techniques build upon.
 For this article, I assume you know how a simple multi-layer perceptron network works once it is trained.